squarism/squarism.github.io/_posts/2015-04-19-running-docker-registry.markdown

 My disk has plenty of space.  `docker info` shows it using aufs which I believe doesn't have the same disk space limits that devicemapper (like CentOS) has.
 By that, I mean the docker host + kernel combination.
 I'm actually not sure of where that interaction lies.
 I just know that `docker info` on different kernels show different output.

 So how do I start over?
 I have my docker data in a docker directory.
 For this case, when all your data is safe and secure then you can just blow away everything and start over.
 For me, this was the fix.
 I had some package garbage (docker.io and lxc-docker packages installed).
 So I `apt-get remove --purge`-d everything and installed docker 1.6 through apt-get.
-That fixed this weird problem and kept my containers/data in tact.
+That fixed this croup problem and kept my containers/data in tact.
+I feel like this was an edge case.

 ## Conclusion